mrklingon/DrDroid/README.md

 >> Not  too surprising - I programmed you.
 You are a fun person - I hope you know that.
 >> It's always nice to hear.
+What do you do?
+>> Program  computers.
+Some times I make up prime numbers just for fun.
 >> quit
      _            _
   __| | ___   ___| |_ ___  _ __